fsanti68/db-xtract/README.md

 It is an attempt to create a scalable, fault-tolerant and flexible change data capture (_CDC_) tool.
 At this very first moment, it is providing journal-based _CDC_, but I want to add other mechanisms for more performance and lower resources consumption.

-DB-Xtract can be distributed as concurrent _CDC_ agents, providing scalability, availability and fault-tolerance.
-It relies on Apache's ZooKeeper to coordinate concurrent data captures in a safe and still performatic way.
+DB-Xtract can be distributed as concurrent _CDC_ agents, taking advantage of Apache's ZooKeeper coordination capabilities.

 ## Getting Started